 FOR IMMEDIATE RELEASE: Thursday, Nov.
 1, 2001

 HOUSTON – Enron announced today that JPMorgan (the investment banking arm of JP Morgan Chase & Co.) and Salomon Smith Barney Inc. (the investment banking arm of Citigroup Inc.) as co-arrangers have executed commitment letters to provide $1 billion of secured credit lines supported by Enron’s Northern Natural Gas Company and Transwestern Pipeline Company assets.
-The proceeds will be used to supplement short- term liquidity and to refinance maturing obligations. , including final due diligence The parties expect to close the financings in approximately ten days.
+The proceeds will be used to supplement short- term liquidity and to refinance maturing obligations.
+These commitments are subject to customary terms and conditions, including final due diligence.

 “With more than $1 billion in cash currently on our balance sheet, this additional credit capacity will further solidify Enron’s standing as the leading market maker in wholesale energy markets,” said Kenneth L. Lay, Enron chairman and CEO.
 “We very much appreciate the support of two of our longstanding banking partners, JPMorgan and Citigroup.”